Do you offer a 2-seat version?

 Is the VX2 available yet?

-We expect the VX2 (Rotax 912 version) to be available late spring / Early Summer of 2021
+We expect the VX2 (Rotax 912 version) to be available late summer of 2022

 Can I purchase online?